 With two anime conventions under her belt, Christie knows exactly what to expect at the Yatta Anime Convention.
 Even her artist/partner Bethany feels like a pro at the con–especially with her drawing on the official convention t-shirts.
-Still both girls are in for a few surprises in Dramacon Volume 3 (2007), the final installment in Svetlana Chmakova’s super awesome series.
+Still both girls are in for a few surprises in Dramacon Volume 3 (2007) by Svetlana Chmakova, the final installment in a super awesome series.
+(Find it on Bookshop.)

 Christie and Matt might finally be ready to connect as more than friends.
 Matt’s girlfriend is out of the picture and Christie is out of excuses to not try and make their relationship work.
 But after two years of avoiding each other and denying their feelings, will these two be able to figure everything out before the convention is over?